 2. The Patriot

-The film: Leading actors Mel Gibson and Heath Ledger star in the Patriot, a story set in colonial South Carolina in 1776 amidst the Revolutionary War.
-The main character, Benjamin Martin, a former war hero, has ignored the growing tensions between colonial US and Great Britain until it shows up on his doorstep of his plantation.
+Leading actors Mel Gibson and Heath Ledger star in the Patriot, a story set in colonial South Carolina in 1776 amidst the Revolutionary War.
+The main character, Benjamin Martin, a former war hero, has ignored the growing tensions between the colonial US and Great Britain until it shows up on the doorstep of his plantation.
 After British soldiers burn his house down, he becomes motivated to join the rebellion against England and unfortunately loses his son in the process.

 The historical context: While the US began as 13 British colonies, that was put to an end with the Revolutionary War with the birth of a new nation known as the United States of America.
 American colonists grew more and more tired of increasingly high tax payments from the British (known as redcoats) and their cruel punishments when those taxes couldn’t be paid.
 The Revolutionary War officially began in 1775 with small battles in Lexington and Concord of which these rebels launched a full-scale war for independence that lasted until 1783.